weaveworks/ignite/docs/cli/ignite/ignite_vm_run.md

   -l, --label stringArray                 Set a label (foo=bar)
-      --memory size                       Amount of RAM to allocate for the VM (default 512.0 MB) -n, --name string                       Specify the name -p, --ports strings                     Map host ports to VM ports --require-name                      Require VM name to be passed, no name generation --sandbox-image oci-image           Specify an OCI image for the VM sandbox (default weaveworks/ignite:dev) -s, --size size                         VM filesystem size, for example 5GB or 2048MB (default 4.0 GB) --ssh[=<path>]                      Enable SSH for the VM.
+      --memory size                       Amount of RAM to allocate for the VM (default 512.0 MB) -n, --name string                       Specify the name
+      --network-plugin plugin             Network plugin to use.
+Available options are: [cni docker-bridge] (default cni) -p, --ports strings                     Map host ports to VM ports --require-name                      Require VM name to be passed, no name generation --runtime runtime                   Container runtime to use.
+Available options are: [docker containerd] (default containerd)
+      --sandbox-image oci-image           Specify an OCI image for the VM sandbox (default weaveworks/ignite:dev) -s, --size size                         VM filesystem size, for example 5GB or 2048MB (default 4.0 GB) --ssh[=<path>]                      Enable SSH for the VM.
 If <path> is given, it will be imported as the public key.
 If just '--ssh' is specified, a new keypair will be generated. (default is unset, which disables SSH access to the VM)